Skip to content

 Cursor integrates chat deeply with your codebase context.
 You can reference files, folders, and symbols directly in chat.
 The inline editing experience is polished — highlight code, describe what you want, and the AI rewrites it in place.

 Zed supports inline editing through its Inline Assistant and chat through the AI panel.
-The experience is clean and fast, but lacks the deep contextual awareness of Cursor and Windsurf.
-Where Zed compensates: you can run multiple different AI agents simultaneously and compare their outputs.
+The experience is clean and fast, but the built-in assistant carries less project context than the other two.
+Where Zed compensates: you can run several different agents side by side and compare their outputs.

-Verdict: Windsurf's flow-aware Cascade leads for contextual conversations.
+Verdict: Devin Desktop leads for contextual conversations.
 Cursor's chat is the most polished.
-Zed's multi-agent approach is the most flexible.
+Zed's multi-agent panel is the most flexible.

 Agent Mode — The Main Event